Student Health Services Vaccine Info

 How is UNCG keeping the community safe?

 Since the beginning of the pandemic, UNCG has had a variety of protocols, practices, and policies in place to keep our campus as safe as possible.
 Our approach has been informed by the guidance from public health agencies (the Centers for Disease Control, NC Department of Health and Human Services, and Guilford County Public Health) and the UNC System Office.
-During the 2020 – 2021 academic year, key parts of our approach included:
+For the 2021 – 2022 academic year, key parts of our approach include:

-- Vaccines – including several mass vaccination clinics this spring for students and employees, and continued access to vaccines for our campus community through Student Health Services.
+- Vaccines – including vaccination clinics held in spring 2021 for students and employees, and continuous promotion of access to vaccines and boosters for our campus community through Student Health Services.

 - Changes to dining facilities to maximize distancing and convert self-serve options to full service or take out options.

-We are currently updating our approach to COVID-19 to better reflect recent guidance and will soon announce the revised protocols for the coming months.
-Please notes that, currently, face coverings continue to be required when inside UNCG facilities.
+We are continuously updating our approach to COVID-19 in response to guidance from the CDC and the local health department.
+Please note that, currently, face coverings continue to be required when inside UNCG facilities; and outside when 6 feet of distance from others cannot be maintained.

 Are face coverings required on campus?